adaptingadapting/Holberton-SpeedrunAllChecksPercent/Emacs/README.md

-task 3 is about cutting, easy hit control k task 4 is about pasting, even tho there is no such thing i guessed they ment yanking and put on c y task 5 i dont search as often as i do other things, but i still know its control s
+task 3 is about cutting, easy hit control k task 4 is about pasting, even tho there is no such thing i guessed they ment yanking and put on c y task 5 i dont search as often as i do other things, but i still know its control s task 6 i dont make mistakes so i dont undo, but if i needed to i would do control x u to do it